Tūhonohono: tikanga Māori me te Ture Pākehā ki Takutai Moana

 Project leader: Robert Joseph, University of Waikato

-Tūhonohono (binding together) is a cohesive vision of New Zealand jurisprudence, the theory and philosophy of law, over the marine estate.
-We are exploring how the laws and institutions in New Zealand could evolve to reflect the best values and concepts of both of New Zealand’s founding peoples – Māori and European.
+Tūhonohono is a cohesive vision of New Zealand jurisprudence (the theory and philosophy of law relating to marine estate).
+We explored how laws and institutions in Aotearoa New Zealand could evolve to reflect the best values and concepts of New Zealand’s founding peoples – Māori and European.

-- Assessing the compatibility of marine policy and law with the mātauranga and tikanga Māori of specific iwi, hapū and whānau within Te Tau Ihu o Te Waka-a-Māui/Top of the South Island
+- Assessed the compatibility of marine policy and law with the mātauranga and tikanga Māori of specific iwi, hapū and whānau within Te Tau Ihu o Te Waka-a-Māui/Top of the South Island.

-- Investigating how mātauranga and tikanga Māori are applied in the marine environment
+- Investigated how mātauranga and tikanga Māori are applied in the marine environment.

-- Exploring what the enablers and/or barriers in New Zealand marine policy and law are for the application of mātauranga and tikanga Māori, and what effect this has on uncertainty when making decisions about increased use of marine resources
+- Explored what the enablers and/or barriers in New Zealand marine policy and law are when applying mātauranga and tikanga Māori, and what effect this has when making decisions about increased use of marine resources.

-- Building on international Indigenous examples that have successfully applied Indigenous customary law and mainstream law to marine environments
+- Built on international indigenous examples that have successfully applied indigenous customary law and mainstream law to marine environments.

-- Exploring innovative marine management models that implement cohesive jurisprudence and reflect the best values and concepts of both founding peoples.
+- Explored innovative marine management models that implement cohesive jurisprudence and reflect the best values and concepts of both founding peoples.

 Latest news and updates